VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/authorization-using-jwt.md

     !!! note
         The system does not accept private keys smaller than 2048 Bits.

-## OAuth2 Authorization using Client credential flow
+## OAuth2 authorization using client credential flow

 To authorize client applications (for example, Frontend Application), use the **Client credential flow** mechanism of OAuth2 protocol: